jackc/pgx/README.md

 In addition, there are tests specific for PgBouncer that will be executed if `PGX_TEST_PGBOUNCER_CONN_STRING` is set.

+## Supported Go and PostgreSQL Versions

+pgx supports the same versions of Go and PostgreSQL that are supported by their respective teams.
+For [Go](https://golang.org/doc/devel/release.html#policy) that is the two most recent major releases and for [PostgreSQL](https://www.postgresql.org/support/versioning/) the major releases in the last 5 years.
+This means pgx supports Go 1.13 and higher and PostgreSQL 9.5 and higher.

 ## Version Policy

 pgx follows semantic versioning for the documented public API on stable releases. `v4` is the latest stable major version.